galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 >    Click on **get output** and then **Send query to Galaxy** on the next screen.
 >
-> 4. Open the **workflow menu** (top menu bar).
+> 5. Open the **workflow menu** (top menu bar).
 Find the workflow you made in the previous section, and select the option `Run`.
 >
 >    ![`Run` option in the workflow menu](../../images/101_37.png)
 >
+>     {% include snippets/run_workflow.md %}
+>
 >    The central panel will change to allow you to configure and launch the workflow.
 >
-> 5. Select appropriate datasets for the inputs as shown below, then scroll down and click `Run workflow`.
+> 6. Select appropriate datasets for the inputs as shown below, then scroll down and click `Run workflow`.
+>    - {% icon param-file %} *"Exons"*: the `Exons` file you copied from our previous history
+>    - {% icon param-file %} *"SNPs"*
 >
 >    ![Settings for running the workflow](../../images/101_38.png)
+>
 >   > ### {% icon comment %} Potential workflow issues
 >   >
 >   >  * Galaxy validates the workflow inputs to ensure they're correct.
 It may show a validation error at the start, until you select `Exons` for the Exons input, and your repeats for the Features input.
 >   >  * If you see an "Invalid column choice" error, you need to specify which column you want to use.
 If you have to type the column number, you need to type just the number e.g. `4` (not `Column 4` or anything else).
 >   {: .comment}
 >
-> 6. Once the workflow has started, you will initially be able to see all its steps, but the unimportant intermediates will disappear after they complete successfully:
+> 7. Once the workflow has started, you will initially be able to see all its steps, but the unimportant intermediates will disappear after they complete successfully:
 >
 >    ![Datasets appearing in the history](../../images/101_39.png)
 {: .hands_on}